 General and administrative expense.
 General and administrative expenses consist primarily of payroll and benefit costs for administrative personnel, office-related costs and professional fees.
-General and administrative costs were approximately \$1.7 million and \$1.6 million for the three months ended March 31, 2023 and 2022, respectively, representing an increase of approximately \$94,000, or 6%.
-The increase is primarily related to higher stock-based compensation costs.
+General and administrative costs were approximately \$1.8 million and \$1.7 million for the three months ended June 30, 2023 and 2022, respectively, representing an increase of approximately \$108,000, or 6%.
+The increase is primarily related to an increase in stock-based compensation costs of approximately \$71,000 and an increase of approximately \$26,000 in IT support services.